CAcertOrg/cacert-infradocs/docs/systems/puppet.rst

 * :doc:`translations`
 * :doc:`web`
 * :doc:`webstatic`
+* :doc:`git` for triggering the git-pull-hook on newly pushed commits to the cacert-puppet repository

 Outbound network connections
 ----------------------------

 * :doc:`infra02` as resolving nameserver
 * :doc:`emailout` as SMTP relay
+* :doc:`git` to fetch new commits from the cacert-puppet repository
 * :doc:`proxyout` as HTTP proxy for APT
 * forgeapi.puppet.com for Puppet forge access
 * rubygems.org for Puppet specific Ruby gems